githubscientist/Zoho-Interview-Prep/session5-oops/readme.md

 - Encapsulation is the mechanism of wrapping the data (variables) and code acting on the data (methods) together as a single unit.
 - example: class

+5. Constructor Overloading:

+- Constructor overloading is a concept in which we can create multiple constructors with the same name but with different parameters.

+6. this keyword:

+- this keyword is a reference variable that refers to the current object.